-(hereafter "Sponsor") agree that Spon ct (hereafter "District") and nsor shall be permitted to sponsor an event to of the interscholastic activity that is scheduled on Sponsor promises to pay to District th being announced as the sponsor of the · , , time, place, and manner restrictions on the s related to the above sponsored event. • f an in force, minimum face value one million surance policy that will cover the above event. that I have the authority to enter into the I understand that the half-time event w authorized representative of Sponsor, certify his agreement, and authorize payment to District will not be scheduled until this agreement is fully agreement has been received by District.
-Indemni fication Agreement employees from any lawsuits, causes kind or nature, including, but not limite contract, whether such attorney's fees any act, omission, or negligence of Di but not limited to, any and all lawsuits, damages, as provided above which Direason of any failure by Sponsor to in Sponsor to otherwise perform its obliging harmless, and defend District, its agents and of action, claims, liabilities, and damages of any ed to: attorney's fees and costs arising from this and costs are attributable in whole or in part to strict, it's agents or employees, and including, causes of action, claims, liabilities and District, its agents or employees may sustain by demnify as provided herein, or any failure by gations pursuant to this Contract, or by reason of a persons or the damage to, loss of use of or rom this agreement.
-I,, acting as a lawful an that I have read, understood, and acc authorized representative of Sponsor, certify ept the above indemnification agreement.
-Sponsor Representative's Signature Date that Sponsor has tendered the promis and authorized representative of District certify sed amount and has met all the requirements to blicy 7.22-PRIVATE SPONSORSHIP OF District Representative's Signature Date
+ict (hereafter "District") and nsor shall be permitted to sponsor an event to of the interscholastic activity that is scheduled on Sponsor promises to pay to District the being announced as the sponsor of the spo · time, place, and manner restrictions on the ls related to the above sponsored event. • • of an in force, minimum face value one million surance policy that will cover the above event. that I have the authority to enter into t I understand that the half-time event n authorized representative of Sponsor, certify this agreement, and authorize payment to District will not be scheduled until this agreement is fully agreement has been received by District.
+Indemn ification Agreement employees from any lawsuits, causes kind or nature, including, but not limite contract, whether such attorney's fee any act, omission, or negligence of D but not limited to, any and all lawsuits damages, as provided above which I reason of any failure by Sponsor to in Sponsor to otherwise perform its obliging the serior of harmless, and defend District, its agents and so of action, claims, liabilities, and damages of any ed to: attorney's fees and costs arising from this es and costs are attributable in whole or in part to district, it's agents or employees, and including, so, causes of action, claims, liabilities and District, its agents or employees may sustain by indemnify as provided herein, or any failure by gations pursuant to this Contract, or by reason of r persons or the damage to, loss of use of or from this agreement. n authorized representative of Sponsor, certify cept the above indemnification agreement.
+Sponsor Representative's Signature Date that Sponsor has tendered the promi and authorized representative of District certify sed amount and has met all the requirements to olicy 7.22-PRIVATE SPONSORSHIP OF District Representative's Signature Date